-- a.
-The duration of each event (commence and conclude times); - b.
-A copy of the rules of play;
+- (a) The duration of each event (commence and conclude times); - (b) A copy of the rules of play; - (c) The method of distributing and selling Media Bingo paper; - (d) A list of outlets selling bingo paper (if any); - (e) Details of commissions, if any, paid to selling agents or retailers and other selling and administrative expenses; - (f) The method of disposing of and accounting for unsold Media Bingo paper; - (g) The price charged per sheet of Media Bingo paper; - (h) The method of collecting and recording receipts;

-- c.
-The method of distributing and selling Media Bingo paper; - d.
-A list of outlets selling bingo paper (if any); - e.
-Details of commissions, if any, paid to selling agents or retailers and other selling and administrative expenses; - f.
-The method of disposing of and accounting for unsold Media Bingo paper; - g.
-The price charged per sheet of Media Bingo paper; - h.
-The method of collecting and recording receipts; - i.
-The method of determining Gross Revenue; - j.
-The number of prizes and the value of each to be paid out for each event; - k.
-The method of prize payout and recording of payment; - 1.
-The procedure for dealing with unclaimed prizes; - m.
-A sample of the imprinting intended to be used on the Media Bingo paper; - n.
-The method of handling incoming phone calls during Media Bingo Event; - o.
-The name and address of the physical location that the organization proposes to provide for customers to participate in the Media Bingo Event (if any).
+- (i) The method of determining Gross Revenue; - (j) The number of prizes and the value of each to be paid out for each event; - (k) The method of prize payout and recording of payment; - (l) The procedure for dealing with unclaimed prizes; - (m) A sample of the imprinting intended to be used on the Media Bingo paper; - (n) The method of handling incoming phone calls during Media Bingo Event; - (o) The name and address of the physical location that the organization proposes to provide for customers to participate in the Media Bingo Event (if any).

-9.4 Licensing Procedure - Breakopens
+9.4.
+Breakopens

-- 9.4.1 Breakopen Licence: means a Licence to conduct a lottery scheme wherein Breakopen Tickets are offered for sale to the public. - 9.4.2 The Licensee shall purchase and sell only Breakopen Tickets approved by SLGA and purchased from a distributor authorized by SLGA. - 9.4.3 Breakopen Tickets cannot be purchased until a Licence is approved.
+- 9.4.1.
+Breakopen Licence: means a Licence to conduct a lottery scheme wherein Breakopen Tickets are offered for sale to the public. - 9.4.2.
+The Licensee shall purchase and sell only Breakopen Tickets approved by SLGA and purchased from a distributor authorized by SLGA. - 9.4.3.
+Breakopen Tickets cannot be purchased until a Licence is approved.

-9.5 Licensing Procedure - Texas Hold'em Poker Tournaments
+9.5.
+Texas Hold'em Poker Tournaments

-- 9.5.1 Texas Hold'em Poker Tournaments: means an event, where a Licence is issued to a charitable or religious organization to conduct a Texas Hold'em Poker Tournament. - 9.5.2 The application should provide SLGA with a clear description of the chips to be received with entry, ensuring all players receive the same denominations.
-Also, it is important that the application is clear on how the organization will ensure the chips used are unique to the event to prevent foreign chips from entering the event. - 9.5.3 Each application must include the tournament betting structure, including the amount of the Ante (if required), the blinds and the progression of increase in the blinds.
+- 9.5.1.
+Texas Hold'em Poker Tournaments: means an event, where a Licence is issued to a charitable or religious organization to conduct a Texas Hold'em Poker Tournament. - 9.5.2.
+A Licence may be issued for up to one year, with no more than one Tournament per week to be held in the same location and at the same time each week.
+The tournament rules and betting structure must be identical for all Tournaments held under a single licence. - 9.5.3.
+The application should provide SLGA with a clear description of the chips to be received with entry, ensuring all players receive the same denominations.
+Also, it is important that the application is clear on how the organization will ensure the chips used are unique to the event to prevent foreign chips from entering the event. - 9.5.4.
+Each application must include the tournament betting structure, including the amount of the Ante (if required), the blinds and the progression of increase in the blinds.
 Tournament betting structure options are provided by SLGA and if using one of these options, which one must be noted on the application.

-9.6 Licensing Procedure - Monte Carlo Charity Events
+9.6.
+Monte Carlo Charity Events